k3ss-official/k3ss-IDE/README.md

 - **Context Window Monitor**: Alerts when approaching token limits
 - **WebUI Plugin**: Visualization components for the platform

+## Prerequisites

+Before running the installation script, please ensure you have the following tools installed on your system:

+- **Git**: For cloning the repository.
+[Installation Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+- **Conda (Miniconda or Anaconda)**: For managing the Python environment.
+[Miniconda Installation Guide](https://docs.conda.io/projects/miniconda/en/latest/)
+- **Node.js and npm**: For the Electron UI.
+Node.js installation typically includes npm.
+[Node.js Installation Guide](https://nodejs.org/)
+- **Rust**: Required for some underlying dependencies.
+[Rust Installation Guide](https://www.rust-lang.org/tools/install)

+The installation script (`install.sh`) will check for these dependencies and warn you if they are missing.

 ## Installation

 ### Local Installation (Recommended)